Fall 2015 Enrollment

 The King’s College offers men’s and women’s basketball, cross country, golf, and soccer; women’s volleyball; and a club program in men’s rugby.
 The College’s athletic program participates in the Hudson Valley Intercollegiate Athletic Conference (HVIAC), and its national governing bodies are the National Christian College Athletic Association (NCCAA) and the United States Collegiate Athletic Association (USCAA).
 The College’s colors are navy and white, and its mascot is the Lions.

-Founded in 1938 as a school for Christian service, The King’s College is a four-year private, non-denominational Christian college for men and women.
+Founded in 1938, The King’s College is a four-year, private, non-denominational Christian college for men and women.
 The College has been located in New York City since 1999 and is accredited by the Middle States Commission on Higher Education.

 Common Intellectual Experiences

-All King’s students complete a sequence of 19 core curriculum courses in addition to the courses in their chosen major.
+All King’s students complete a core curriculum in addition to the courses in their chosen major.
 This core curriculum was inspired by Oxford University’s program in Politics, Philosophy, and Economics.
-The King’s PPE core is designed to familiarize all students with history, Christianity, Western philosophy, and the economic and political theories generated by these forces.
-This approach helps students understand that their academic and vocational choices go beyond the rat race for prestige common on many elite campuses, and are set within a larger narrative about the world’s triumphs and needs.
-It encourages them to think about their careers in light of their historical moment and personal convictions, and it creates a shared vocabulary, moral framework, and body of knowledge with which to do so.
+The core is designed to familiarize all students with history, Christianity, Western philosophy, and the economic and political theories generated by these forces.
+The addition of the core to a student’s chosen field of study helps develop the critical thinking and communications skills they need to succeed whether they are writing scripts, arguing court cases, or working on Wall Street.

 Collaborative Assignments and Projects

 The King’s College uses group projects to prepare students for real-world engagement and success.
-Students in Business Strategies participate in the annual international Capsim Foundation competition, where participants create a multi-million dollar business simulation and navigate real-time market effects in the areas of finance, marketing, product development, labor negotiations, and human resources.
-In five out of the past six years, King’s students have risen to the final round, and they took third place in 2017.
-Many other courses feature dynamic group assignments, such as in Principles of Cultural Interpretation, where groups of four students lead hour-long class sessions with their peers, or in the courses of Presidential Scholar Amity Shlaes, in which students debate each other throughout the semester in two-person teams on historical public policy issues.
+Students in Business Strategies participate in the annual international Capsim Foundation competition in which participants create a multi-million-dollar business simulation and navigate real-time market effects in the areas of finance, marketing, product development, labor negotiations, and human resources.
+In five out of the past six years, King’s students have risen to the final round, and they took third place in 2017 against hundreds of competitors from around the world.
+Many other courses feature dynamic group assignments, such as in Principles of Cultural Interpretation, in which groups of four students lead hour-long class sessions with their peers, or in the courses of Presidential Scholar Amity Shlaes, in which students debate with each other on historical public policy issues.

-Senior King’s students who have achieved distinction in their academic records may elect to complete a research writing or creative project (normally a thesis) with a professor of their choice.
+Seniors who achieve academic distinction may choose to complete a research writing or creative project with a professor of their choice.
 Students serving as Faculty Assistants frequently contribute collaborative research to the scholarly pursuits of their faculty supervisors.
 A number of students have also, under the mentorship of faculty in and out of classes, published reviews and op-ed pieces in national media such as Christianity Today, National Review, and Forbes.com.

 Diversity and Global Learning

 The International Ventures program at King’s offers students a series of short-term, summer, and semester-long experiences, some with academic credit and others for enrichment and service.
-Destinations typically include key European cities such as Paris, Florence, and Berlin; Israel (in partnership with Passages Israel); Australia, Latin America, the Middle East, and Uganda (in partnership with the Council for Christian Colleges and Universities); the Caribbean; and, for academically-qualified students, a semester at Oxford (in partnership with Summit Oxford).
-The college has taken ventures to Turkey and China, and is currently exploring additional possibilities in Asia, including Indonesia and Hong Kong.
+Destinations typically include key European cities such as Paris, Florence, and Berlin; Indonesia; Israel (in partnership with Passages Israel); Australia, Latin America, the Middle East, and Uganda (in partnership with the Council for Christian Colleges and Universities); the Caribbean; and, for academically-qualified students, a semester at Oxford (in partnership with Summit Oxford).

 |International Student Organization||X|